alemart/speedy-vision/README.md

 ### Image processing

 Image processing is vital in Computer Vision applications.
 Speedy lets you transform images in multiple ways using the `SpeedyPipeline` interface.
 A `SpeedyPipeline` encodes a sequence of operations that take an image (or video) as input and give you an image as output.
 These operations are executed on the GPU.
-Furthermore, a pipeline is described using method chaining (see the example below).
+Furthermore, a pipeline is described using method chaining (see the examples below).

 #### Creating a pipeline